istio/istio.io/content/docs/setup/kubernetes/platform-setup/azure/index.md

 keywords: [platform-setup,azure]
 ---

-To setup the Azure cluster for Istio, follow these instructions:
+Follow these instructions to prepare an Azure cluster for Istio.

 You can deploy a Kubernetes cluster to Azure via [AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/) or [ACS-Engine](https://github.com/azure/acs-engine) which fully supports Istio.

-## Instructions for AKS
+## AKS

 You can create an AKS cluster via [the az cli](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough) or [the Azure portal](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal).